Hayato Fujita: Hiatus (2017–2021)

 On April 23, during a Tenka-Ichi Junior League match against Shinjiro Otani, Fujita suffered a massive injury which forced him go on a hiatus to heal.
 He was diagnosed with a complete rupture of the lateral collateral ligament and a partial rupture of the medial collateral ligament.

 On November 24, 2018, Fujita appeared in Michinoku Pro Wrestling for the first time in over a year, where he announced he had been diagnosed with a spinal tumour, intramedullary tumor and ependymoma but vowed to return to the ring.
 In May 2019, he underwent surgery to partially remove the tumor in his spine.
 On December 13, 2019, with the blessing of his doctors, Fujita returned to the ring for one night only; losing to Kengo via knockout.

 In an interview with Weekly Pro-Wrestling in January 2021, Fujita revealed his plan to retire should he not be able to return by the end of the year.

 Return to professional wrestling (2022–present)

 On May 10, 2022, Fujita announced his return to professional wrestling would take place at Korakuen Hall on July 1.
 Later it was announced he would be facing Musashi for the Tohoku Junior Heavyweight Championship.
 On July 1, Fujita defeated Musashi with a flurry of his signature shoot-style kicks.
 Whilst thanking the crowd for their support, he challenged former rival Kenoh and NJPW's Hiromu Takahashi.

+On July 1, 2023, Fujita made his first appearance in Gleat at the promotion's 2nd anniversary event.
+He defeated Takanori Ito in a UWF rules match to win the Lidet UWF World Championship.
+On December 30, at Gleat Ver.7, he successfully defended the title against Minoru Tanaka.

+On June 21, 2024, a recurrence of cancer forced him to relinquish both the Tohoku Junior Heavyweight and Lidet UWF World Championships.